 Myths and Facts

 Can You Get Herpes from a Toilet Seat?
+The Biology Explained

 No — you cannot get herpes from a toilet seat.
 Herpes simplex virus (HSV-1 and HSV-2) is an enveloped virus whose lipid membrane degrades within seconds to minutes of contact with dry air and non-living surfaces, making toilet seat transmission biologically impossible.
-This is one of the most persistent myths in sexual health, and understanding why it's impossible helps far more than just being told it is.
+This is one of the most persistent myths in sexual health.
+Herpes is transmitted through direct skin-to-skin contact with infected tissue, not through objects or surfaces.
+Testing available in Houston, Los Angeles, New York City, Miami, and Chicago.

 Why Herpes Cannot Survive on Surfaces

-HSV-1 and HSV-2 are enveloped viruses — they are surrounded by a lipid (fatty) membrane derived from the host cell during replication.
+HSV-1 and HSV-2 are enveloped viruses surrounded by a lipid (fatty) membrane derived from the host cell during replication.
 This envelope is essential for the virus to infect new cells: it fuses with the target cell membrane to deliver viral contents inside.
 The problem for surface transmission is that this lipid envelope is extremely fragile outside the human body.
 Exposure to air, drying, temperature changes, and the absence of cellular support causes the envelope to degrade rapidly.

 Laboratory studies have measured HSV survival on non-porous surfaces: HSV-2 loses infectivity within minutes on dry surfaces at room temperature.
 On a toilet seat — dry, cold porcelain — the virus would be non-infectious almost immediately.
 Even on moist surfaces, survival is measured in minutes, not hours.
-For transmission to occur, an infectious amount of virus would need to survive on the seat and then be transferred to a mucosal surface (genitals, mouth, eyes) with sufficient viral load to establish infection.
-This chain of events is not biologically plausible given HSV's fragility.
+For transmission to occur, an infectious amount of virus would need to survive on the seat and then be transferred to a mucosal surface with sufficient viral load to establish infection.
+This chain of events is not biologically plausible given HSV’s fragility.

 What About Shared Towels, Bedding, or Clothing?